 Rooms with no natural light: If I am shooting an indoor lifestyle session, newborn, or otherwise- the best place for that is the room with the most natural light coming in.
-I prefer to use my flash as infrequent as possible, this helps keeps the light flattering when it hits my client.
+I prefer to use my flash as infrequent as possible.
+Limiting my use of flash helps keeps the light flattering when it hits my client.

 •Sun: Pay attention to where the sun sets.
-That is the direction I will be shooting into, is that the backdrop you are wanting?
+That is the direction I will be shooting into, make sure that this backdrop you are wanting.

 •Variety: Does this location have a couple different options for photos or are we limited to just one area and one scene?